 He lost his life serving in Afghanistan in March of 2013.

-Uh anyway, so I want to feature this song, and I just think as you go through your weekend, just take a moment, you reflect about all those that literally gave their lives so we can have the best life possible on this earth and live in freedom and fun like we do in America.
+Anyway, so I want to feature this song, and I just think as you go through your weekend, just take a moment, you reflect about all those that literally gave their lives so we can have the best life possible on this earth and live in freedom and fun like we do in America.

-Couldn't help stopping free for your family.
+from Couldn't help stop and pray for your family.

 Wouldn't but just last me.

-You knew you were hit in the hill.
+You knew you were heading into hell.

 Just that became an amazing hit song.

-And what's amazing about this it conveys the meaning of Memorial Day and the voices of fallen soldiers from the past hundred and fifty years, and it's just so well done.
+And what's amazing about this is it conveys the meaning of Memorial Day and the voices of fallen soldiers from the past 150 years.

-They go on back this month here.
+They're going back this month here.

-Listen, I took a basketball in Chancellor's I went down and I lie here still underneath the cross of stone the world is turned
+I went down and I lie here still underneath a cross of stone.

-but only bones lie here in tune, my spirit flies as high as oh glory waves on the last Monday in May I fought on a distance show in the war two and
+My spirit flies as high as old glory waves on the last Monday in May I bought on a distant shore in the War II and all war World War I turned into two

-but one day a year I'm not alone on the last Monday in May when all the springtime flowers bloom they come and decorate my grave,
+They are gone into Pelos It's hard to rest so far from home But one day a year I'm not alone on the last Monday in May when all the springtime flowers bloom

-Won't you come keep us calmly the last Monday in May when all spring time flowers bloom they come and decorate my grave,
+Won't you come, keep us coming in me, they come and decorate my grave, but only bones lie here in tomb.

-but only bones lie here in tune Remember all of us and the sacrifice is made on the last Monday in May.
+Remember all of us and the sacrifices made on the last Monday in May.

 I love this song.